 The design consisted of three large buttons, with a smaller buttons scrolling around them.
 It didn’t look entirely clear, so I emphasised the scrolling with stem stitch in DMC number 5 perlé thread in ecru.
 Once the stem stitch was complete, I sewed the buttons on.

 Finally the facing was cut to shape, and the edges finished.
 Where possible, they were turned under and overcast onto the seams of the cardigan.
 Elsewhere they were finished with a narrow hem.

 |The completed facing|

 And here is the completed cardigan.
-It looks much less dull, and everything apart from the jumper itself came from my stash.
+It looks much less dull, and everything apart from the jumper itself and the wooden heart-shaped button came from my stash.
 Result!

 |The end result|